tdix0n/nextfastesttrainsupport/index.md

 ## Next Fastest Train Support

 ### Using the app
-Create boards by pressing the menu icon and clicking Add Board Select a departure station and a destination station.
+Create boards by pressing the menu icon and pressing Add Board.
+Select a departure station and a destination station.
 Additional destination stations can be added by pressing the + icon.

 Press a destination then press Other trains to... to see other departures.